Fees and Funding

-All candidates for the DPhil whose applications are completed by 12 noon on Friday 8th January 2016 will automatically be considered for all relevant competitive University funding opportunities, including the Clarendon Fund, Medical Research Council funding, and various College funds.
+All applications completed by 12 noon on Friday 11th January 2019 will automatically be considered for all relevant competitive University funding opportunities, including scholarships from NDPH, the Clarendon Fund, Medical Research Council funding, and various College funds.
 Please refer to the Graduate Admissions and Funding and Costs webpage for this course for further details relating to funded scholarships and divisional funding opportunities.

-The Nuffield Department of Population Health also awards a small number of competitive scholarships each year to the brightest and most capable DPhil candidates.
-This scholarship funds the University and College fees for the DPhil and provides a stipend of not less than £18,000 per year for three years.
+The Nuffield Department of Population Health awards a small number of competitive scholarships each year to the brightest and most capable MSc students.
+This scholarship may fund the MSc fees and/or a stipend of not less than £13,000 for one year.

-DPhil candidates are encouraged to apply for other independent funding sources for which they may be eligible.
-Those who are successful in achieving partial funding for their DPhil studies may also apply for matched funding from the Department of Population Health.
+MSc candidates are encouraged to apply for other independent funding sources for which they may be eligible.
+Those who are successful in achieving partial funding for their MSc studies may also apply for matched funding from the Nuffield Department of Population Health.
 Please contact the Graduate Studies Office for more details.

 UK Master's Loans

 The UK government has launched a new £10,000 loan scheme for full-time and part-time master's courses.
 For more information and to check eligibility please refer to the loan pages on the Graduate Admissions Fees and Funding webpage.